 Publications and presentations

-As of April 2020, the standard count of (all-inclusive) citations was over 4,300 cites based on Google Scholar and well over 1,000 SSCI/SCI cites, with a Google Scholar h-index of 36.
-Cites by other researchers include citations from such journals as Journal of Financial Economics, Review of Financial Studies, Management Science, Journal of the American Statistical Association, Journal of Monetary Economics, Journal of Econometrics, Review of Finance, Journal of Banking and Finance, Journal of Financial Markets, Journal of International Money and Finance, Journal of Empirical Finance, Real Estate Economics, and many textbooks in finance, econometrics, real estate, commodity markets, and optimization (including two textbooks authored by a Nobel Laureate and a chair professor at Harvard, respectively).
+As of March 2022, the standard count of (all-inclusive) citations was over 5,100 cites based on Google Scholar and well over 1,500 cites based on Web of Science, with a Google Scholar h-index of 38.
+Cites by other researchers include citations from such journals as Journal of Financial Economics, Review of Financial Studies, Management Science, Journal of the American Statistical Association, Journal of Monetary Economics, Journal of Econometrics, Review of Finance, Operations Research, Journal of Banking and Finance, Journal of Financial Markets, Journal of International Money and Finance, Journal of Empirical Finance, Real Estate Economics, and many textbooks in finance, econometrics, real estate, commodity markets, and optimization (including two textbooks authored by a Nobel Laureate and a chair professor at Harvard, respectively).
 These papers have also been cited in policy reports by IMF, World Bank, Bank of International Settlements, World Trade Organization, Organization for Economic Co-operation and Development, European Commission, US International Trade Commission, UK Scottish Government, Government of India, among others, and also frequently by policy research working papers of major international organizations (e.g., IMF, World Bank, BIS, FAO) and central banks and other financial regulators (or in a few cases other national government agencies) in dozens of countries around the world (e.g., the US, EU, China, Japan, France, Italy, Canada, Brazil, Chile, Thailand, Austria, Finland, Philippines, Chile, Colombia, Czech, Greece).

 One of these research papers has been reprinted in a four-volume major finance work reference book.
 Some research papers have been featured by more than 50 newspapers/TVs/magazines/radios in English and in Chinese, such as New York Times, Reuters, The Washington Post, CNBC, Daily Mail (UK), US News and World Report.
-Yang’s commentaries and analysis on commodities (and to a lesser extent China's finance and economy) are published and quoted by news media reaching out to dozens of countries and in several languages (e.g., English, Chinese, Italian, Indonesian), including Bloomberg, Forbes, China Daily (global & US editions, European Weekly & African Weekly), World Finance magazine (UK), Australian Financial Review, RT TV network (Russia), People's Daily (Chinese), Economic Daily (Chinese), etc.
+Yang’s commentaries and analysis on commodities (and to a lesser extent China's finance and economy) are published and quoted by news media reaching out to dozens of countries and in several languages (e.g., English, Chinese, Spanish, Indonesian, Italian), including Reuters, Financial Times, Bloomberg, Forbes, China Daily (global & US editions, European Weekly & African Weekly), World Finance magazine (UK), Australian Financial Review, RT TV network (Russia), People's Daily (Chinese), Economic Daily (Chinese), etc.

 Yang was also invited to deliver research presentations at European Central Bank, FDIC, People’s Bank of China (Central Bank of China), China Securities Regulatory Commission, Hong Kong Monetary Authority, US EIA, many universities in the US and overseas, and several futures exchanges and major financial institutions.